Skip to Content

 Key Takeaways:

-• Pick the type of soil with high water retention that allows air to pass through.
+- Pick the soil type with high water retention that allows air to pass through.